NBISweden/teaching_literature_club/how_to.md

 - 'Depending on the journal club purpose, it may be appropriate to evaluate knowledge uptake formally or informally' `[Deenadayalan et al., 2008]`
-- 'Evaluation should specifically relate to the article(s) for discus- sion, critical appraisal, understanding of biostatistics reported in the paper and translating evidence into practice' `[Deenadayalan et al., 2008]`
+- 'Evaluation should specifically relate to the article(s) for discussion, critical appraisal, understanding of biostatistics reported in the paper and translating evidence into practice' `[Deenadayalan et al., 2008]`

 ## References